-One of the most common types of personal injuries that are suffered is in a slip and fall lawsuit.
-At least one million Americans are injured in these types of accidents every year and some even die in them.
-If someone else is responsible for the condition that led to your slip and fall accident injury, you may be entitled to financial compensation.
-The steps that you take after an accident could be crucial in determining whether you are able to be paid compensation for your injury.
-A slip and fall lawsuit does not happen automatically.
-Instead, it takes effort on your part to begin the process and effectively pursue your claim.
-Here are six steps that you should take after a slip and fall accident to put yourself in a position to receive compensation.
+At least one million Americans are injured in slip and fall accidents every year and some even die in them.
+If someone else, such as a property owner or maintenance company, is responsible for the condition that led to your slip and fall accident injury, you may be entitled to financial compensation.
+The steps that you take after an accident could be crucial in determining whether you are able to recover damages for your injury.

 Document the Scene of Your Accident